msteve/DBCrud/README.md

 then here in the where clause you can pass it as, where.put(DbHandler.SQL_KEYWORD,"registration_date=getdate()");

-And for if you feel like you already have a full SQl statement, then you can use
+And if you feel like you already have a full SQl statement, then you can use
 ArrayList<HashMap<String, String>> result=selectQuery(sql,whereParams);